oracle/terraform-provider-oci/website/docs/d/data_safe_discovery_analytics.html.markdown

 		* `sensitive_type_id` - The OCID of the sensitive type.
 		* `target_id` - The OCID of the target database.
 	* `metric_name` - The name of the aggregation metric.
+	* `time_last_discovered` - The date and time when data discovery was last done on the target database, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).